-The Best Cafés in Florence for Study Abroad Students and Young Travelers
+The Best Cafes in Florence for Study Abroad Students: Places to Study in Florence

 *indicates places best suited for work/studying